-Bespoke joinery manufacturer, Nathan McCarter, worked closely with the client to provide an outstanding project from drawings and design to manufacture and installation.
-The property now has Accoya wood for the following; 6 leaf bifold doors, single door, large 4 meter screen casement window and single unit frames on their orangery.
+Bespoke joinery manufacturer, Nathan McCarter Joinery, worked closely with the client to provide an outstanding project from drawings and design to manufacture and installation.
+The property now has Accoya wood for the following; 6 leaf bifold doors, single door, large 4 metre screen casement window and single unit frames on their orangery.
 As well as an Accoya front door, quadruple casement window and 2 double casement windows all with arched glazing bars.

 The homeowner wanted to meet specific building regulations including security and thermal efficiency.
 The exceptional benefits of Accoya wood enabled this to happen.
 With added benefits, such as a sustainable material choice which is also highly durable and stable.